 Interlocutor: I would like you talk about something together for three minutes.
 The following are photos from different forms of exercise.
 Discuss the importance of exercise in our lives.
 Then, decide which of these types of exercise require the most discipline.

-Good luck to our CISL San Diego and San Francisco students who are taking the CAE or FCE tests!
+Good luck to our CISL San Diego students who are taking the CAE or FCE tests!